ZachBeta/ruby_ai_llm_bot_for_good_discord/WORKLOGS.md

 - [ ] Consider pulling in only AREL for persistence
 - [ ] Migrate to Rails 8 for better tooling
   - [ ] Implement additional message storage features
+- [ ] Allow default prompt storage and creation of new prompts from existing ones

 🔜 SOON

-- [ ] Allow default prompt storage and creation of new prompts from existing ones
 - [ ] Fix mention in thread breaking issue
 - [ ] Implement longer chat history handling
 - [ ] Add debugging/database logging for requests
 - [ ] Implement error recovery by rebooting
 - [ ] Containerize to simplify setup
+- [ ] Add user preferences for default prompts